 Discovering all assets in an estate can be more challenging than you would think, even if the decedent left a seemingly organized list.
 Over time you may receive account statements in the mail from previously unknown assets, and you may discover additional assets by asking the decedent's lawyer or tax accountant, by perusing the decedent's recent income tax forms, or even performing online searches for life insurance policies, abandoned assets, retirement plans, and more: see Finding Assets for helpful information.

 Part of the inventory process is to determine the value of the assets so that taxes can properly be assessed, and so that distributions can be appropriately allocated.
 Certain types of assets are easy to value, such as the contents of a bank account or shares of stock in a publicly traded company.
 Other asset types can be a little less definitive, such as a used car or collectible, which you can estimate using public references, or real estate, where you may want to look at the tax assessor's valuation and talk to a real estate agent about sales of comparable properties.
 Still other asset types can be downright difficult to value, such as artwork or a private business, for which you likely need hire a professional appraiser.
 See Determining Value.

 Initiate Probate (If Required)

-Probate is the court-supervised process of administering and settling a decedent's estate ... and how one obtains an official appointment as executor.
+Probate is the court-supervised process of administering and settling a decedent's estate ... and obtaining an official appointment as executor (Quebec uses different terminology).
 Not all estates need court involvement, and EstateExec can help you figure out the requirements for your estate (see Is Probate Required?).
-In general, an estate will have to go through probate unless it contains only assets that automatically transfer to named beneficiaries (such as IRAs), or if the estate qualifies to use one of the state-specific small estate procedures.
+In general, an estate will have to go through probate unless it contains only assets that automatically transfer to named beneficiaries (such as RRSPs), or if the estate qualifies to use one of the province-specific small estate procedures.

 Protect and Manage Assets